 I went surfing today.
 It smelled like fish.
-The water was the color of olive juice and the wind could have blown the sound of the train’s whistle all the way to San Nicholas Island.
+The water was the color of olive juice and the wind could have blown the sound of the train’s whistle all the way to San Nicholas Island, I figured.
+It was unusual for June.
 I took the kids to the beach with a few of my friends yesterday.
 The conditions were the same, but since I couldn’t paddle out it all seemed more romantic and enticing; the wind having its way with the waves.

 I saw someone trying to paddle out.
 He kept getting rejected back to the beach like a wrinkly dollar bill out of a vending machine.
 I thought, I’d be out there in a heartbeat.

 I remember the ’96 Olympics more than any other sporting event in history.
-I remember when the torch came running through town, carried around by a rag tag group of beginners, athletes, creatives and enthusiasts.
-It was such a proud commotion, the police and all the people celebrating one small thing that represented so much.
+I remember when the torch came running through town, carried around by a rag tag group of beginners, athletes and enthusiasts.
+It was such a proud commotion.
+The police and all the people celebrating one small thing that represented so much.
 I was 11 at the time.

 I haven’t looked into much about what the Olympic torch represents.
 The fire of passion and competition and life?
-That sounds about right.
+Sounds about right.
 We all have that fire inside ourselves that we quench and feed; our own torch to carry and protect.
-Mine is always burning, that I’m sure of, but I’m not sure where it’s taking me yet.
+Mine is always burning, I’m sure of that, but I’m not sure where it’s taking me yet.

 I want to write a book.
 I want to leave something behind in the surfing story.
 I want to be a part of the conversation.

 I want to say things that are easy for me to pen down, but are hard for me to say aloud.
 I want to believe I can release myself and others with words.
 Our stories should never hold us captive.